 Don’t forget to seek out and work with organizations with expertise on recruiting with higher goals in mind, and examine hiring procedures you have to make sure they are fair and inclusive.

 The acronym, SPLENDID, represents a great approach from the EEOC to help leaders with diversity goals and challenges:

 • Study the conditions and the laws to uncover problems which may already exist

 • Plan strategies and develop a vision of what your company will look like when you have achieved full diversity at all levels of management.

 • Lead senior, middle, and lower management to champion diversity and provide symbolic and actual leadership for its implementation.

-• Encourage business practices and reward systems that promote diversity, and ensure that the appropriate accountability mechanisms are in place to assure progress and compliance.
+• Encourage business practices and reward systems that promote diversity and inclusion, and ensure that the appropriate accountability mechanisms are in place to assure progress and compliance.
 Reinforce communication of the message that diversity is a business asset and a key element of business success.

 • Notice the impact of your practices—self-analysis is a key part of this process.